sbdzdz/sebastiandziadzio.github.io/_posts/2017-08-02-vector-space-models.md

 ## From sets to bags
-Our first attempt is super simple, but not completely useless.
-It lets us run simple queries like "find all documents that contain *spam* but don't contain "
+Our first attempt is very simple, but not completely useless.
+It lets us run boolean queries like "find all documents that contain *spam* and don't contain *sausage*".
+However, we loose a lot of valuable information

 Again, each row of the matrix represents a document and each column corresponds to a term.
 The values are just raw counts of terms in respective documents.
 In the example above, "Emma" contains one occurence of *aardvark* and two occurences of *aardwolf*, but no occurences of *zulu*, while "Alice in Wonderland" features surprisingly many Zulus and no aard-creatures.